 Projects are generally done in teams and taken from the following list of possible projects.
 Contact possible partners and advisors and work out the details for spring advising.
-Note that CS/DATA 396/398 is a two-semester, Fall-Spring course; see the Schedule page for details.
+Note that CS/DATA 396/398 is a two-semester, typically Fall-Spring course; see the Schedule page for details.

 Title Description Advisor